mwanji/sql-writer/README.md

 As in JPA, the @Id annotation is required.
 It determines whether field or property access is used: place it on a field for field access or on a method for method access.

-Tables can be joined.
+Joins are derived from the JPA annotations.
 Unidirectional and bidirectional @OneToOne, @OneToMany and @ManyToOne are supported.

 ````java
 class Address {